 The Federal Election Commission’s (“FEC”) rules and regulations prohibit savings associations from making political contributions and paying political expenditures.
 For federal associations these prohibitions apply to any election.
 Besides the FEC regulations, NASB may also be subject to state and local political activity laws.

 Any Bank purchase of tickets or advertising for political events requires the prior approval of the CEO.
 The Bank does not make loans for political campaigns or activities.
-This is not meant to limit or restrict individual political contributions or involvement by directors or employees.
+This is not meant to limit or restrict personal political contributions or involvement by directors or employees.

 Employees should report apparent violations to their supervisor or the Bank Secrecy Act Compliance Officer (“BSACO”).
 A Suspicious Activity Report (“SAR”) will be filed by the BSACO when a violation is determined to be of a “serious, knowing, and willful nature.”